Adult Children of High-Conflict Parents - by Tracy S Hutchinson (Paperback)

 - High-conflict parents are beyond toxic.

-- About the Author: Tracy S. Hutchinson, PhD, is an academic, clinical supervisor, and psychotherapist.
+- About the Author: Tracy S. Hutchinson, PhD, is an academic, psychotherapist, and clinical supervisor with decades of experience teaching and helping people understand and heal from the unseen emotional dynamics rooted in their relationships.

 - Self Improvement, Personal Growth